nafizjiwa/ReactQuestionAnswer/README.md

 1. How would you describe the concept of "state"?
 A way for React to remember saved values from within a component.
-This is similar to declaring variables from within a component, with a few added bonuses (which we'll get to later)
+This is similar to declaring variables from within a component, with a few added bonuses (which we'll get to later). useState hook returns an array of two items, the first item contains the current state, and the second item is a function used to update the state.

-2. When would you want to use props instead of state?
+3. When would you want to use props instead of state?
 Anytime you want to pass data into a component so that component can determine what will get displayed on the screen.

-3. When would you want to use state instead of props?
+4. When would you want to use state instead of props?
 Anytime you want a component to maintain some values from within the component.
 (And "remember" those values even when React re-renders the component).

-4. What does "immutable" mean?
+5. What does "immutable" mean?
 Are props immutable?
 Is state immutable?
 Unchanging.
 Props are immutable.
 State is mutable.

 ## CHANGING STATE
+#### Remember useState hook returns an array of two items, the first: current state, and the second: a function to update the state.

 1. You have 2 options for what you can pass in to a state setter function (e.g. `setCount`).
 What are they?
+   Remember useState hook returns an array of two items, the first: current state, and the second: a function to update the state.

 a.
 New value of state (setCount(42))
 b.
 Callback function - whatever the callback function